Hello. I’m Tessa. Welcome to my blog.

 My reading life began with series fiction.
-It was through these ongoing stories that I made the acquaintance of Pippi Longstocking, Emily Byrd Starr and the Silver Brumby.
-During my primary schools years, I was fortunate to be one of the countless young people nurtured and encouraged by Bendigo Children’s Librarian Miss Euphemia (Pheme) Tanner (1914‒1993).
+Through these ongoing stories, I made the acquaintance of Pippi Longstocking, Emily Byrd Starr and the Silver Brumby.
+During my primary school years, I was fortunate to be one of the countless young people nurtured and encouraged by Bendigo Children’s Librarian Miss Euphemia (Pheme) Tanner (1914‒1993).
 Her dedication to books and reading was inspirational.

 Books nourish my life.
 I have been shaped by Jane Austen’s perspicacity and Marilyn French’s defiance.
 I worked for many years with the Australian literature database AustLit, gaining an exposure to writers and writing styles previously unknown to me.
+(You can read more about my AustLit story here.)
 Eventually, I started to write myself—stories, essays, tanka, reviews and plenty of assignments en route to my MA (Writing).

 This blog shares some of my thoughts; thoughts that often percolate up from idle hours spent with books and their creators.
 I hope the blog sparks some fruitful errantry in your life.
 Most posts include links for further exploration.